 - Dachshunds are stubborn and “tenacious” according to the AKC breed description.
-That means they aren’t always the best fir for first-time dog owners.
-They will boss you around if they can and, even if they have been trained, they sometimes choose to do what they want over what you want.
+That means they aren’t always the best for for first-time dog owners.
+They will boss you around if they can and, even if they have been trained (Yes, it is possible to train a Dachshund), they sometimes choose to do what they want over what you want.

 - They need a lot of attention.
+Dachshunds are a little needy.
 A happy Dachshund likes to spend a lot of time with their people.
 An unhappy Dachshund will find ways to busy themselves…. usually doing things that make you angry and/or aren’t safe for them.
 If you work long hours, or can’t devote a significant portion of your non-working hours to your Dachshund, you may want to get a dog breed that is less social.

 - They’re not lap dogs.
 Many people mistakenly choose a small dog because they don’t think they need much exercise.
 Dachshunds were bred as hunting dogs so they have plenty of energy and stamina.
 While they can adjust to a more sedentary lifestyle, they need plenty of exercise to keep them happy, healthy, and at a proper weight.
 Of course, they will literally sit on your lap but they aren’t a “lap dog” in the lazy sense.

 - They’re barkers.
 While some naturally bark more than others, and most Dachshunds can be trained to reduce their barking, a lot of Dachshunds bark at every little noise outside the house.
 As one of our readers so eloquently puts it, her dog “barks if a squirrel farts a block away.”

 - They are scrappy and have a high prey drive.
 That means they may not be a good match for a household with a cat (although I know many Dachshunds that are friends with kitties that live in their house), they will go nuts every time the see a squirrel, and they may act a fool (barking and lunging) around strange or larger dogs.